noahehall/theBookOfNoah/programming_languages/javascript/_javascript_syntax.md

     ```
 	- ADT
     ```
+      Object.fromEntries method takes a list of key-value pairs and returns a new object whose properties are given by those entries
   		Object.assign() Creates a new object by copying the values of all enumerable own properties from one or more source objects to a target object.
   		Object.create() Creates a new object with the specified prototype object and properties.
   		Object.defineProperty() Adds the named property described by a given descriptor to an object.